-BEYOND THE BASICS: WSS doesn’t believe in bare-bones compliance.
-Your industry may need tests beyond the standard.
+BEYOND THE BASICS: Workplace Safety Screenings doesn't believe in bare-bones compliance.
+We improve upon the standard.

-Did you know there are many different types of drug testing in the workplace?
-The different types of testing available through Workplace Safety Screenings are used for various reasons.
-At WSS, our staff helps you choose the right testing for your industry and its specific personnel, regulation, and compliance concerns.
+There are many different types of drug testing available through Workplace Safety Screenings.
+Our staff helps you choose the right testing for your industry and its specific personnel, regulation, and compliance concerns.
 For more information on the available options, please review this comprehensive guide:

 There are three types of alcohol testing: